-Fossey’s war with poachers intensified following the tragic murder of her favorite gorilla, Digit, in 1977.
-After Digit died from multiple stab wounds while defending his family, who escaped safely, his attackers cut off his head and hands.
+Fossey’s conflicts with poachers intensified following the tragic killing of her favorite gorilla, Digit, in 1977.
+Digit died from multiple stab wounds while defending his family, who escaped safely.
 Fossey’s methods soon became controversial, as she attempted to frighten the poachers with simulations of witchcraft and threats of violence.
-Although we no longer use such methods, Karisoke continues to employ an armed anti-poaching patrol to this day to protect the gorilla groups we monitor, now with the full partnership of the Rwandan park and wildlife authority.
-Karisoke’s patrols find and remove approximately 1,000 snares each year and help bring poachers to justice, sometimes joined on patrol by park rangers.

 Dian Fossey’s Appeal to the Public Lives On

-After Digit’s death, Fossey also began a campaign to gain the public’s support for gorilla conservation, founding the Digit Fund for that purpose.
+After Digit’s death, Fossey also began a campaign to gain the public’s support for gorilla conservation, founding The Digit Fund for that purpose.
 She had already attracted attention to the cause through her articles in National Geographic.
-Following her tragic murder in 1985, the Digit Fund was renamed the Dian Fossey Gorilla Fund International.
+Following her tragic murder in 1985, The Digit Fund was renamed the Dian Fossey Gorilla Fund.

 The success of Fossey’s book Gorillas in the Mist also brought the plight of the mountain gorilla to the world’s attention.
 In 1988, a movie based on the book reached large audiences.
 Sigourney Weaver, who played Dian Fossey in the movie, became the honorary chair of the Dian Fossey Gorilla Fund.
 With the success of both the book and the movie, more people now understand that gorillas are “gentle giants,” with much to teach us and the right to survive in their forest home.